 Nicoya, Costa Rica

 Nicoya’s diet stands apart from the rest in this list because it involves a lower intake of healthy fats and a higher intake of animal products.
 But it also features foods high in fiber with a low glycemic index.
 And there’s minimal consumption of refined and processed foods.
-Moreover, their diet involves vegetables like squash, peppers, and plantains, fruits like papaya, mango, and pineapple.
+Moreover, their diet involves vegetables like squash, peppers, and plantains, and fruits like papaya, mango, and pineapple.
 Of course, it also includes legumes.
 Other notable ingredients are rice, corn, whole-grain bread, chicken, eggs, cheese, butter, canola oil, and sunflower oil.
 Beverages tend to include fresh juice, coffee, and guaro.

 Loma Linda, California

 The people here tend to follow the diet of the Adventist religious community.
 The diet is mostly vegan, with a focus on nuts, leafy greens, and legumes.
 The diet in Loma Linda is the only diet in this list that is primarily plant-based.
 They eat a variety of vegetables, fruits, whole grains, and plant-based proteins like soy.
-They eat salmon, beef, eggs, chicken, and low-far dairy products on occasion.
+They eat salmon, beef, eggs, chicken, and low-fat dairy products on occasion.
 However, they avoid full-fat milk products, pork, shellfish, hot spices, alcohol, caffeinated beverages, and highly processed and refined foods.

 What to Eat on the Blue Zone Diet